NaimoonJannat/NaimoonJannat/README.md

 <p align="center"><img width="80%" src="./Assets/webdevelopmentbanner.jpg" /></p>

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">
 I am Naimoon Jannat Prapti, living in Bangladesh.
 Currently, I am pursuing a B.Sc in Computer Science and Engineering.
 I have a passion for web development and am dedicated to continuously learning and improving my skills in this field.
 In my journey, I have been exploring various web technologies and frameworks, and I enjoy building interactive and dynamic web applications.
 My goal is to become a proficient full-stack developer and contribute to impactful projects.

 ## Overview

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: A React based project
 - 🌱 I’m currently learning: <b>NextJs</b>
 - 💬 Ask me about: <b>HTML, CSS, JavaScript, React</b>
 - 📫 How to reach me: Mail Me - <b>naimoonjannat@gmail.com</b>